univention/univention-corporate-server/oidc/crudeoauth/README.md

 The implementation has been tested with Keycloak 23.0.x.
 The PAM and SASL plugin check the `aud` claim as requested by [RFC 9068](https://datatracker.ietf.org/doc/html/rfc9068).
-Keycloak 23 currently doesn't automatically put `aud` into the token.
+Keycloak 23 currently doesn't automatically put `aud` into the access token.

 The PAM and SASL plugin can additionally check the `azp` claim if configured accordingly.

 ## User notes